Rory Maguire (soldier): Biography

 Maguire was the second son of Bryan Maguire, 1st Baron of Enniskillen and Rose, daughter of Art MacBaron O'Neill.
-In 1639, Maguire was elected as the Member of Parliament for Fermanagh in the Irish House of Commons.
+In 1639, Maguire was elected as the Member of Parliament for County Fermanagh in the Irish House of Commons.
 He received a commission in Charles I of England's Irish army in 1640.
 In May 1640 he married Deborah, widow of Sir Leonard Blennerhassett and daughter of Sir Henry Mervyn.
 Their son was the Jacobite politician, Roger Maguire, who later claimed the title Baron Maguire.
 Through his marriage to Deborah, Maguire became the owner of Crevenish Castle.

 Alongside his older brother, Connor Maguire, he was a prime mover in the conspiracy which led to the outbreak of rebellion in Ireland on 23 October 1641.
 Maguire was tasked with securing County Fermanagh for the rebels, but was only partially successful, with several key fortresses in the county, including Enniskillen Castle, remaining under Protestant settler control.
 His attempt to murder Sir William Cole immediately prior to the rising failed, but the landowner Arthur Champion was killed in one of the first actions of the rebellion.
 In November 1641 he joined Felim O'Neill of Kinard at Newry to issue a proclamation in which the rebels claimed they were acting in defence of King Charles and Catholicism.
 In December 1641, the Fermanagh army under Maguire slaughtered many of the garrison and refugees in Tully Castle, apparently in retaliation for the killing of the garrison of a Maguire castle which had been taken by assault some days previously.
 He also destroyed Castle Archdale and its neighbouring settler village, and killed eight Protestants settlers at Monea castle.
 In early 1642, he was expelled from the Irish Parliament and in the summer of the same year he was made a colonel in Owen Roe O'Neill's army in Ulster.